devs-of-abdullah/Chat_System_API/README.md

 # Chat System

 **Overview**
-- This Project is a real time **Chat System** built with ASP.NET Core SignalR following clean, layered architecture.
+- This Project is a real time **Chat System** APIs built with ASP.NET Core, SignalR following clean, layered architecture.
 - It simulates CRUD operations for users, send and receive messages instantly and many other functions.
 - The goal of this project is to demonstrate my development skills, data management, and business logic handling.